Angas96/automatedPostgres/README.md

 brew install --cask docker
 ```

-**Step 2: Make a createEnviromentVariables.bat / createEnviromentVariables.sh (for Linux Users) file which should look like this:**
+**Step 2: Make a createEnvironmentVariables.bat / createEnvironmentVariables.sh (for Linux Users) file which should look like this:**

 ### Windows